berkansivri/Monolith-Boilerplate-.Net/README.md

 # PRS
-Layered Architecture Asp.NET WebAPI Project (Dapper, UoW, Postsharp, Autofac, SimpleInjector)
+Layered Architecture Asp.NET WebAPI Project (Dapper, UoW, Postsharp, DI with IoC)

 - This project has the customized Dapper and Dapper.Contrib for works with Oracle 11g.
 - Implementation and Unit of Work pattern for managing transactions.